How Much Does Twitter/X Actually Pay Creators

 Mid-level ghostwriters earn $1,500-$5,000 per month per client.
 You're expected to develop a consistent voice for the client, craft viral threads, and manage the account's growth strategy.
 Mid-level ghostwriters often manage 2-4 accounts simultaneously for a total monthly income of $6,000-$20,000.

-Premium ghostwriters — those with track records of growing accounts to 50K-100K+ followers — charge $3,000-$10,000 per month per client.
+Premium ghostwriters, those with track records of growing accounts to 50K-100K+ followers, charge $3,000 to $10,000 per month per client.
 At this level, you're often working with VCs, founders, and public figures who need their X presence to drive business outcomes.

 The X ghostwriting market has some unique dynamics.
 The platform's emphasis on personality and authenticity means ghostwriters need to be exceptional at capturing a client's voice.
 A generic, corporate-sounding tweet gets buried on X. The best ghostwriters study their client's speaking patterns, interview them regularly, and craft content that reads as unmistakably genuine.

 Managing multiple ghostwriting clients requires solid scheduling infrastructure.
-Our social media scheduler lets you manage multiple X accounts from one dashboard, schedule threads in advance, and maintain optimal posting cadence for each client.
+Our unified scheduling dashboard lets you manage multiple X accounts from one place, schedule threads in advance, and maintain optimal posting cadence for each client.

 Brand Deals and Sponsored Content on X